 In what is surely the pinnacle of scientific achievement, scientists have created cheese using bacteria from human toes, mouths, armpits and belly buttons.

-If you loved vagina yogurt, then you’re going to be really excited about the latest scientific breakthrough: Cheese made from human toe bacteria.
+You’re going to be really excited about the latest scientific breakthrough: Cheese made from human toe bacteria.

 And armpit bacteria.